 The mnemonics use a rich combination of fantastical scenarios and famous pop culture icons such as celebrities and comic book heroes.

 The colorful pictures are also really fun to look at and have been shown to give my students a chuckle or two while reading through.

-The audio guide in particular, includes mnemonics relevant to its many chapters.
+The audio guide, particularly, includes mnemonics relevant to its many chapters.
 The mnemonics themselves come with a “fill in the blanks” sheet that allows you to engage your memory and reinforce what you’ve learned.

 The Study Guide

-One of the biggest challenges when it comes to learning and passing a final exam is the intricate specificity of the study material, key concepts and terminology as it will appear in the final.
-The study guide is the bread and butter study material for anyone studying for a personal training certification.
+One of the biggest challenges in learning and passing a final exam is the intricate specificity of the study material, key concepts, and terminology as it will appear in the final.
+The study guide is the bread-and-butter study material for anyone studying for personal training certification.

 You need to have more of a grasp of how something is instead of just what it is.
-That means going deep into the material and figuring the interconnectedness, origin and endpoint of all the concepts.
+That means deepening the material and figuring out the concepts’ interconnectedness, origin, and endpoint.

-Most people who fail, tend to do so because they just skim through the information without giving it a proper chance to cultivate into an understanding.
+Most people who fail tend to do so because they skim through the information without giving it a proper chance to cultivate an understanding.

-In the study guide, you will easily find your bearings and learn how to, well, learn.
+In the study guide, you will easily find your bearings and learn how to learn.

 Each chapter/domain is structured into 3 main parts: